Increase Access to Health Care

 Current Status

 Oakland County Health Division recognized a need for increased services for residents and coordination among community agencies and created Health 360.
 This partnership with Honor Community Health has integrated primary care and family planning under one roof at Oakland County Health Division offices in Pontiac and Southfield.
-Oakland Livingston Human Services Agency (OLHSA) will be incorporated into the partnership in 2022 to provide resource navigation and help with social services.
+In 2022, Oakland Livingston Human Services Agency (OLHSA) joined the partnership to provide resource navigation and help with social services at the health clinics.
+The County has allocated $2.5 million of ARPA funding to support the expansion of Corktown Health in Hazel Park to provide medical care, behavioral health, and support services to the LGBTQ+ community, low-income residents, and patients without health insurance.
+The clinic is expected to open in 2024.

 Learn More